SandersKM/smFRET-analysis-pipelines/README.md

 ## EfretChartMaker.py

 The main function, `make_eFRET_charts`, makes all individual and stacked FRET Efficiency charts from `eFRET.dat` files.
+The program automatically scales the data so that the photobleached section of the data is around y = 0.
 The file itself has lots of comments, so you should be able to customize the aestetics of the charts fairly easily.
 Examples of an individual and stacked chart are below.

 ![Individual FRET efficiency chart](https://github.com/SandersKM/smFRET-analysis-pipelines/blob/master/Example_images/individual/eFRET_plot.png "Individual FRET efficiency chart")